Black Bean Quinoa Tacos (with Cilantro Lime Crema!)

 To make these quinoa black bean tacos, you will…

-1. Sweat the onion: This is the first layer of flavor in this quinoa black bean taco recipe.
-Let the onion cook in olive oil for about 4-5 minutes, to get nice and soft.
-Be sure to season with a pinch of salt – it draws the water out of the onion & makes it even more flavorful.
+Sweat the onion: Let the onion cook in olive oil for about 4-5 minutes, to get nice and soft.
+Be sure to season with a pinch of salt – it draws the water out of the onion and makes it even more flavorful.

-2. Toast the aromatics: Get ready for your kitchen to smell awesome – this step adds major depth & flavor to the quinoa black bean tacos.
-Add garlic, taco spices (chili powder, cumin, & paprika) & tomato paste to the skillet & let it cook for about a minute.
-The spices will get nice & toasty, & super fragrant.
+Toast the aromatics: Get ready for your kitchen to smell awesome – this step adds major depth and flavor to the quinoa black bean tacos.
+Add garlic, taco spices (chili powder, cumin, and paprika) and tomato paste to the skillet and let it cook for about a minute.
+The spices will get nice and toasty, and super fragrant.
+Want to add some spice? ⇢ Add a bit of cayenne pepper for some extra heat!

-3. Cook the quinoa.
-Stir the quinoa into the onion mixture & let it toast up for a minute or two before adding in the broth.
-Bring the mixture to a boil before adding in the black beans, covering the skillet & letting it simmer for 15 minutes.
-When it’s done, use a fork to fluff up the quinoa black bean taco filling, & give it a squeeze of lime juice <– don’t skip that part, it’s key!
+Cook the quinoa.
+Stir the quinoa into the onion mixture and let it toast up for a minute or two before adding in some vegetable broth.
+Bring the mixture to a boil before adding in the black beans, covering the skillet and letting it simmer for 15 minutes.
+When it’s done, use a fork to fluff up the quinoa black bean taco filling, and give it a squeeze of lime juice.
+Why? ⇢ A bit of fresh lime juice livens up the flavors of all those aromatics!

-Black Bean Quinoa Tacos arranged on a marble board, topped with chopped cilantro.
+An overhead shot of black bean quinoa tacos arranged on a marble surface, topped with chopped cilantro.

 Step-by-Step Video

-I prescribe to the “more is more” philosophy of taco toppings, but you really can’t go wrong when it comes to toppings for these vegan quinoa tacos.
-Use your faves!
+I generally have a “more is more” philosophy for taco toppings, but you really can’t go wrong when it comes to garnishing these vegan black bean tacos.

 • Avocado – Slice it up or mash it up to add an addictively creamy component to each bite.
 Bonus points if you whip up a batch of guacamole!